 Get Legal Assistance With Your Criminal Contempt of Court Case

-One way to minimize the risk of a contempt of court charge is to have an attorney stand and speak for you.
+One way to minimize the risk of a contempt of court charge is to have a criminal lawyer stand and speak for you.
 Additionally, an attorney's advice can help keep you in compliance with court orders or help argue on your behalf if a contempt charge is leveled at you.
-Contact a local criminal defense attorney today to get some peace of mind with your case.
+Contact a local criminal defense attorney today to get some legal advice and peace of mind with your case.